-Well, it entails the thesis of the author, the main message or idea of the author.
-So, when you are asked to write a précis, you need to simply write short summary of the essential ideas of a longer composition between several texts.
+Well, it entails the thesis of the author, and the main message or idea of the author.
+So, when you are asked to write a précis, you need to write short summary of the essential ideas of a longer composition between several texts.

 It's also known as a position paper, which means you create a claim based on what you see as the connections between the text.
 What do these texts have in common?
 Are there similar ideas that appear in the readings so far?
 What are they?

 A rhetorical précis can be defined as a summary of an original piece of text that includes the main ideas, arguments, and insights of the thesis of the author in that text.

 It is a clear, accurate, and concise summary of a longer text in a connected, readable, and elaborate manner.
 You can also refer to it as an academic summary as it involves summarizing the main argument of a piece of academic writing, such as a peer-reviewed article.